ebrehault/cordova-gen-icon/README.md

 cordova-gen-icon
 -----------------------------------------------------------------------------
-Cordova Generate Icon is a support tool for cordova application project. cordova-gen-icon generates the icon image files for native applications from a logo image file.
+Cordova Generate Icon is a support tool for the [Cordova][cordova] application project.
+`cordova-gen-icon` generates the icon image files for native applications from a logo image file.

 Supported Platforms